thegworld/gtx-browser/docs/vscode.md

     Displays comment tags like TODO/FIXME in a tree view in a dedicated sidebar.
 *   [**Bookmarks**](https://marketplace.visualstudio.com/items?itemName=alefragnani.Bookmarks) -
     Supports easy mark/unmark positions in the codebase and displays them in a dedicated sidebar.
-Very useful for a large codebase like Chromium.
+Very useful for a large codebase like GTx Browser.
 *   [**Task Explorer**](https://marketplace.visualstudio.com/items?itemName=spmeesseman.vscode-taskexplorer) -
     Displays supported tasks, e.g. vscode tasks, shell scripts and others, organized into a treeview in sidebar.